cdwfs/advent2021/README.md

 - `std.mem.copy()` to copy arrays/slices
 - `std.StaticBitSet(size)` gives you the optimal representation for a bitset given `size` (a single int if it'll fit, an array if not) with the same interface on both types.
 - If `ps` is a pointer-to-struct with field `x`, then there's no need to dereference the struct to access the field (but you can). `ps.*.x` and `ps.x` are equivalent.
+- `std.BoundedArray` is a heap-less `std.ArrayList` if the max capacity is known at compile time.

 ### [Day 12: Passage Pathing](https://adventofcode.com/2021/day/12)
 - `std.mem.eql(u8, s1, s2)` to compare strings for equality.